Fobse/mk8dx-Utility/README.md

 The program currently only supports english language, so only Romanian letters and simple symbols (e.g. (),",[],/)

+Team-Tags at the end of a name are supported, as long as everybody follows the Rules.
+When shortening Tags for the Scoreboard, make sure to go from the outside.
+So for Tags at the end of the Name, e.g. playername.ABC, if you want to shorten the Tag "ABC" to two Characters, use BC

 <h3 align="center" >Setting Up</h3>